 The history of language gives us ample evidence pointing back to the kind of inner/outer unity evidenced in the Greek pneuma.
 We see this in two broad classes of words:

-• Countless words now bearing immaterial meaning in the form of high abstraction, or else referring to our interior life, were once inseparable from sensible experience.
+• Some words — those now bearing immaterial meaning in the form of high abstraction, or else referring to our interior life — were once inseparable from sensible experience.
 “Right” meant “straight”; “wrong” meant “twisted”.
 To “conceive” something was to “grasp” it, as with the hand.
 Only with time did the abstract or inner meanings become detached from sense perception. perception.25

-• Countless other words, now referring to material, sense-perceptible phenomena, once also connoted sentience or inwardness.
+• The other group of words, now referring to material, sense-perceptible phenomena, once also connoted sentience or inwardness.
 We have already seen how words for “sky” also meant “divine being”.
 “Matter” itself likely traces back to Latin mater, “mother”.
 And “physical” derives from Greek phyein, “grow”.
 So the Greek ta physika — “natural things” or “things of external nature” — was rooted in living activity.

 In this way much of our language testifies to the primeval experience of nature as a material/immaterial, outer/inner unity.
 But none of this is to say we should look to etymology for current meanings.
-Who will claim today that when we say a person is “wrong”, we mean he is bent like a stick, or that to “conceive” something is to grasp it physically?
+Will anyone claim today that when we say someone is “wrong”, we mean he is bent like a stick, or that to “conceive” something is to grasp it physically?
 Nevertheless, the history of meaning raises its own questions.

 How could the meanings of our ancestors have possessed their primordial, immaterial aspects if the sense-based images (a bent stick, the hand’s grasp) did not, out of their own nature, lend themselves to the expression of those aspects?26 If the relation between sensible image and immaterial meaning were arbitrarily invented by early speakers and were not inherent in the phenomena themselves — if things were not, as we heard from Emerson, emblematic — how would anyone have understood the speakers’ “invented”, immaterial meanings?

-In today’s terms: we may not mean “bent like a stick” when we say “wrong”, but we can hardly deny that the material image of a bent object carries within it a potential for such inner meaning — the kind of meaning we find present today in the English “bent”, which can mean “strongly inclined, resolved, or determined”?
+In today’s terms: we may not mean “bent like a stick” when we say “wrong”, but who can deny that the material image of a bent object carries within it a potential for such inner meaning — the kind of meaning we find present today in the English “bent”, which can mean “strongly inclined, resolved, or determined”?
 The original emblematic, or symbolic, meanings of things were not inventions.
-In the mythic consciousness, as Barfield puts it, thinking was “at the same time perceiving — a picture-thinking, a figurative, or imaginative, consciousness, which we can only grasp today by true analogy with the imagery of our poets, and, to some extent, with our own dreams.”27
+In the mythic consciousness, according to Barfield, thinking was “at the same time perceiving — a picture-thinking, a figurative, or imaginative, consciousness, which we can only grasp today by true analogy with the imagery of our poets, and, to some extent, with our own dreams.”27

 This picture-thinking was given by nature.
 The thinking element — the expressive content — was not added by a reflective or theorizing perceiver, but was already experienced in perception.
 Things meant something on their face.
-Our ancestors appear to have been participant-observers entranced by an ensouled drama staged within their own consciousness by the phenomena.28
+Our ancestors were, in a sense, participant-observers entranced by an ensouled drama staged within their own consciousness by the phenomena.28

 What the historical record shows is that those ancestors recognized, in whatever was expressed through natural phenomena, a speaking agency akin to themselves.
 “Whether it is called ‘mana’”, wrote Barfield, “or by the names of many gods and demons, or God the Father, or the spirit world, it is of the same nature as the perceiving self, inasmuch as it is not mechanical or accidental, but psychic and voluntary.”29